gavinkrebbers/Java_Interpreter/README.md

-# MonkeyLangCompiled
+# Java Interpreter

-MonkeyLangCompiled is a simple compiler and virtual machine for the Monkey programming language, written in Java.
+Java Interpreter is a simple compiler and virtual machine for the Monkey programming language, written in Java.
 It parses, compiles, and executes Monkey source code using a custom bytecode format.

 ## Features

-- Lexer, parser, and AST for Monkey language
+- Lexer, parser, and AST
 - Compiler that emits bytecode instructions
 - Virtual machine to execute compiled bytecode
 - Support for integer arithmetic and basic expressions